Adroiti/docs-for-code-review-tools/RuboCop/Layout-DotPosition.md

-Pattern: Layout/DotPosition
+Pattern: Misplaced `.` in method call

 Issue: -

 ## Description

-This cop checks the . position in multi-line method calls.
+This cop checks the `.` position in multi-line method calls.

 ### Example